 Form and substance – The Pay Less Notice must be presented correctly, clearly and unambiguously showing the amount to be paid/repaid/zero and the basis for calculation included.

 Intent – There must be a clear and unambiguous statement to show that the document served is a Pay Less Notice.
-Simple canvassing of proposed figures and issues without any clear intention, that such canvassing is a Pay Less Notice might later risk losing an argument that the document is in fact a Pay Less Notice and determined as void.
+Simple canvassing of proposed figures and issues without any clear intention will risk losing an argument that the document is a Pay Less Notice and it might be judged as void.

 The Law on Pay Less Notices

 A Pay Less Notice is a “Payment Notice” pursuant to the Construction Acts, which set the law out under Section 110 and for Pay Less Notices under Section 111.
-Briefly, these Sections set out that payment under a construction contract must be “notified”, either by a Payment Notice or Pay Less Notice and in the absence of either of these a Default Payment Notice served by the payee.
+Briefly, these Sections set out that payment under a construction contract must be “notified”, either by a Payment Notice or Pay Less Notice and in the absence of either of these a Default Payment Notice is served by the payee.
 There are thus three types of “Payment Notice” that might achieve the “notified” payment during the relevant payment period.
 The contract must comply with the Construction Acts on payment, any clause that does not comply falls away and if absent then the Scheme rules on payment are implied.
 The position generally is that in a given payment period the payee has to ask for the money and the payer has to respond, the result being an obligation to make an imminent payment of a defined sum.
+If either party fails to do this they do so at their peril.

 A valid service of a Pay Less Notice is open to error in both timing and form, falling foul of such will make the notice void.
-We have adjudicated countless cases where the Pay Less Notice was void and payment of the invoice has been due in default.
+Arbicon have adjudicated countless cases where the Pay Less Notice was void and payment of the payee payment application/invoice has been due in default.

 There have been several adjudication enforcement cases that have dealt with the validity of “Payment Notices”, the principles that generally arise are all to do with “Payment Notices” being clear and intentional.
 The sum notified must clearly be set out and the basis on which the sum is calculated must be given with the notice.
 The Notice must be unambiguous and clear.
 Importantly it also needs to express the intention that it is a Payment Notice for the relevant payment period.
 The cases also deal with the importance of timing of the purported Payment Notices which is paramount.